surgeventures/surgex/GUIDE.md

 #### Reasoning

-This is kind of a [delicate subject](https://youtu.be/SsoOG6ZeyUI), but seemingly both Elixir and Ruby communities mostly prefer spaces, so it's best to stay aligned.
+This is [kind of a delicate subject](https://youtu.be/SsoOG6ZeyUI), but seemingly both Elixir and Ruby communities usually go for spaces, so it's best to stay aligned.

-When it comes to linting, the use of specific number of spaces works well with the line length rule, while tabs can be expanded to arbitrary number of soft spaces in editor, possibly ruining all the hard work put into staying in line with the column limit.
+When it comes to linting, the use of specific number of spaces works well with the [line length](#line-length) rule, while tabs can be expanded to arbitrary number of soft spaces in editor, possibly ruining all the hard work put into staying in line with the column limit.

 As to the number of spaces, 2 seems to be optimal to allow unconstrained module, function and block indentation without sacrificing too many columns.